Outputs¶

 you have a serial console connection), or on some devices from

-the vendor firmware, or from a Liminix kexecboot system.
+the vendor firmware, or from Liminix when using

 If you are flashing from U-Boot, the file